courtfroehlig/DSICapstone/README.md

 - Learning with educational software, games, apps and quizzes
 - Participate in online training programmes

-The survey asked to select one answer for each item.
+The survey asked participants to select one answer for each item.

   <b><i>I mapped aggregate confidence across all of the EU countries surveyed:</i></b>